 Each week members of our leadership team meet with infectious disease experts and independent school leaders in St. Louis.
 On our most recent call, we were reminded that new COVID-19 cases are most commonly tracked to social gatherings, both small family gatherings and larger gatherings.
-With Thanksgiving coming up, please keep this in mind as you make your plans for the holiday.
+With the holidays coming up, please keep this in mind as you make your plans for the holiday.
 Some things to consider:

 - Is it safe to travel or visit family over the holidays?

 COVID-19 can be contracted through any number of daily activities, travel included, but there are steps you can take to maximize safety.
 The highest risk activity is not actually the travel itself, as long as travelers take reasonable precautions, but what you do once you reach your destination.
 Social gatherings with large numbers of people, even family, are your greatest risk for becoming infected with COVID-19.
 Virtual gatherings (e.g., Zoom, FaceTime) are the safest way to see distant family

 - Does it matter where I travel?